An online new music intensive for composers and performers

 I’m a composer, can I write a piece for solo instrument and backing track and/or electronics?

 Absolutely, and is even encouraged, so long as the performer you are writing for is willing and has the right equipment.
+In the application both performers and composers will be asked their preferences for this.

 I’m a performer, can I learn a solo piece during the intensive that has backing track and/or electronics?